 Chapter 11: How They Govern

 I am of Scottish, Welsh, Irish and English descent.
 Sadly, the uncertain and questionable details of my ancestry, gleaned from faint recollections of fleeting conversations from my early life, extend back no more than two or three generations before disappearing into the mist of antiquity.
+[Português]

 My paternal grandfather was a schoolmaster whose ancestry, according to what I can decipher from the family grapevine, hailed from the Scottish clan: Douglas of Morton.
 I am given to understand that the surname Morton signifies "Town on the Moor", although I have no concrete verification of this.
 If so, the name of my grandfather's ancestors signifies those of the "Clan Douglas who live in (or are from) the Town on the Moor".
 My paternal grandfather lived his life in Lancashire.
 My sister told me that she always had the idea that he was a miner before he became a teacher.
-He was a long standing member and official of a tennis and bowls club and possibly a local a councillor too.
-He died a year or so after I was born so I never knew him.
+He was a long standing member and official of a tennis and bowls club and possibly a local councillor too.
+He died a year or so before I was born so I never knew him.

 My paternal grandmother was a member of the famous Hallé Choir.
 Her maiden name was Kennedy.
 But not the Irish one.
 Her ancestors were the Clan Kennedy who, as best as I can discover, originated from Ayrshire.
 Perhaps they were an off-shoot of the Irish Kennedys who, in the mists of antiquity, migrated to Ayrshire from Ireland.
 I don't know.